nevalang/website/content/docs/spec/source-code/index.md

 ## Entity Reference

 An entity reference consists of an optional package name and the name of the referenced entity.
 The package name can be omitted if the referenced entity either exists in the same package or in `std/builtin`.
-If an entity in the current package has the same name as an entity in the builtin, it _shadows_ it.
+If an entity in the current package has the same name as an entity in builtin, it _shadows_ (overrides) it.

 ## Type Entity